 Having perfectly softened butter is uber-important when it comes to baked goods.
 Butter that has been softened correctly means that the butter will incorporate into your dry ingredients.
 No weird chunks of butter that just won’t play nice.
 So what do you do?
 Wait around staring at that butter, willing it to soften faster?

 Nope.
-I got 3 easy ways for you to soften your butter for you that will work in minutes so you can get back to that bowl of goodness.
+I got 4 easy ways for you to soften your butter for you that will work in minutes so you can get back to that bowl of goodness.

-Softened butter means the sugar can basically punch holes in the butter which means air can get inside.
+If you are making chocolate chip cookies, you need to use creaming method softened butter means the sugar can basically punch holes in the butter which means air can get inside.
 Air is your friend in baking.
 If the butter is too cold, and your baked goods will not be able to incorporate enough air.
 That could mean heavy dense baked goods as opposed to light and fluffy ones.
 We want light and fluffy, friends.

 If the butter is too warm (aka melty spots) then again the same thing happens.
 All those air bubbles collapse.

-So too cold or too warm = fat won’t hold the air
+So too cold or too warm = fat won’t hold the air.

 Anyone feel like we are in the middle of a children’s fairy tale?
 That butter was too cold, and that butter was too warm.
 But this butter was just riiiiiiiiiight.